aivie13/Data-Structures-Tutorial/trees.md

 Now a very useful function for our tree would be to generate a balanced tree from a set of sorted data.
 If we simply looped through the data, we would end up with a 1-dimensional linked list.
 We need to find the middle of the list and set that as the root, then recursively call it for each subtree.

 ## Problem

 Write a program to find the lowest common ancestor given 2 nodes.
-Think of this as the smallets enclosing folder for 2 files in a system.
+Think of this as the smallest enclosing folder for 2 files in a system.

 [Solution](treeSolution.py)